Administrative Data Management Policy

 Roles and responsibilities for safeguarding and classifying the Administrative Data asset are defined below in section C, Data Management Roles and Responsibilities.

-Administrative Data is categorized as Restricted, Protected, Confidential, or Public, following the Data and Computer Security Policy, the Reference for Data and System Classification, and Data Classification at NYU and should be safeguarded appropriately.
+Administrative Data is categorized as Low Risk, Moderate Risk, and High Risk following the Data and Computer Security Policy and Electronic Data and System Risk Classification Policy and should be safeguarded appropriately.

 Access to University Administrative Data should be based on the business needs of the organization and should enhance the ability of the University to achieve its mission.
 Employees shall have access to the Administrative Data needed to perform their responsibilities.
 Individually identifiable data shall be available to the extent necessary to perform administrative tasks.
 The Chief Administrative Data Management Officer is responsible for ensuring that procedures are developed by functional offices to address those cases where a member of the University community seeks permission to access Administrative Data beyond the normal performance of their duties.
 The Data Trustees will review and ratify the procedures as developed.